 What is CAM programming?

-CAM – Computer Aided Machining or Manufacturing – Refers to the use of various software packages to create toolpaths and NC code to run a CNC-controlled machine based on 3D computer model (CAD) data.
+CAM – Computer-Aided Machining or Manufacturing – Refers to using various software packages to create toolpaths and NC code to run a CNC-controlled machine based on 3D computer model (CAD) data.

 What is a typical problem?